Help us improve your experience.

 To reboot an SRX Series Firewall:

-1. In the J-Web user interface, select Device Administration>Software Management>Reboot.
+1. In the J-Web Ui, select Device Administration>Software Management>Reboot.

-2. Select Reboot in 50 minutes to reboot the device fifty minutes from the current time.
+2. Select Reboot in 50 minutes to reboot the device 50 minutes from the current time.

-3. Select the internal (for SRX Series Firewalls) boot device from the Reboot From Media list.
+3. Click internal to select the firewall boot device from the Reboot From Media list.

 4. In the Message box, type stop as the message to display to any user on the device before the reboot occurs.

 5. Click Schedule.
-The J-Web user interface requests confirmation to perform the reboot.
+The J-Web UI requests confirmation to perform the reboot.

 6. Click OK to confirm the operation.

 • If the reboot is scheduled to occur immediately, the device reboots.
-You cannot access J-Web until the device has restarted and the boot sequence is complete.
-After the reboot is complete, refresh the browser window to display the J-Web login page.
+You cannot access J-Web until the device restarts and the boot sequence is complete.
+After the reboot is complete, refresh the browser window to see the J-Web login page.

-• If the reboot is scheduled to occur in the future, the Reboot page displays the time until reboot.
-You have the option to cancel the request by clicking Cancel Reboot on the J-Web user interface Reboot page.
+• If the reboot is scheduled to occur later, the Reboot page displays the time until reboot.
+You can optionally cancel the request by clicking Cancel Reboot on the Reboot page in J-Web UI.

-7. Click OK to check your configuration and save it as a candidate configuration.
+7. Click OK to save your changes as a candidate configuration.

-8. If you are done configuring the device, click Commit Options>Commit.
+8. If the reboot is successful, click Commit Options>Commit.

 Results